 Taking too long?
 Close loading screen.

 Ambiguity and invention.
-The cornerstones of great creatives.

 Ambiguity-and-invention